-Top 10 Ski Destinations for 2019: for those who love winter and lots of snow, a ski vacation is the best imaginable.
+Top 10 Ski Destinations is for those who love winter and lots of snow, a ski vacation is the best imaginable.
 “The U.S. News ranking of the Best Ski Destinations in the USA weighs the most important considerations: accessibility, accommodations, acreage and annual snowfall, along with expert recommendations and readers’ top picks.”

 Our article compared several lists.
 They varied some, but almost all the lists have at least eight of the resorts listed.
 The common element that each list agreed on was the number one ski area in North America.
 While we can’t go into too much detail, we can give you enough information for you to decide where your next ski adventure will be.